Janmansh/OS-Simulator/README.md

 # OS-SIMULATOR

 <strong>Running instructions : </strong>
-Clone or download the repository and open index.ht This will open the simulator in your browser. <br><br>
+Clone or download the repository.
+Compile using pthread and lrt libraries or run on terminal the following:

+g++ driver.cpp -lrt -lpthread <br>
+./a.out

+<br><br>

 <table>
       <tr>